 Military Science

 The Reserve Officer's Training Corps (ROTC) is a collegiate program that allows Scholars, Athletes, and Leaders to earn a commission as an Officer in the United States Army.
 Students who enroll in the program will receive one of the country's best leadership training courses.
-Along with normal classwork, Cadets have the opportunity to develop as leaders, conduct military training, maintain physical fitness, and participate in programs such as Airborne School, Air Assault School, and the Cultural Understanding and Language Proficiency Program.
+Along with normal classwork, Cadets have the opportunity to develop as leaders, conduct military training, maintain physical fitness, and participate in programs such as Airborne School, Air Assault School, as well as other military schools and internships.

 Central State is the host school but the Marauder Battalion is composed of Cedarville University, Wilberforce University, and Wittenberg University.
 This means you can attend any of the schools and be a part of the Marauder Battalion.